Logon Triggers in SQL Server with Examples

 It will give the following output.

 To delete the Logon Trigger use the following command

 The following logon trigger will block all the users except the sa user from connecting to SQL Server after office hours.

 CREATE TRIGGER tr_Limit_Connection_After_Office_Hours ON ALL SERVER WITH EXECUTE AS 'sa' FOR LOGON AS BEGIN DECLARE @LoginName NVARCHAR(100) SET @LoginName = ORIGINAL_LOGIN() IF @LoginName <> 'sa' AND (DATEPART(HOUR, GETDATE()) < 9 OR DATEPART (HOUR, GETDATE()) > 18) BEGIN PRINT 'You are not authorized to login after office hours' ROLLBACK END END

 Create a logon trigger that only allows only the whitelisted hostnames to connect to the server.

 CREATE TRIGGER tr_Restrictied_Host_Only ON ALL SERVER FOR LOGON AS BEGIN IF ( -- White list of allowed hostnames are defined here.
 HOST_NAME() NOT IN ('DevHost','QAHost','UATHost','ProdHost') ) BEGIN PRINT 'You are not allowed to login from this hostname.'
 ROLLBACK; END END

-In the next article, I am going to discuss the Logon Triggers real-time example in SQL Server.
-Here, in this article, I try to explain the Logon Triggers in SQL Server with some basic examples.
-I hope this article will help you with your needs.
+In the next article, I am going to discuss the CLR Triggers in SQL Server with some examples.
+Here, In this article, I try to explain the Logon Trigger in SQL Server with Examples.
+I hope you enjoy this article.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.